DSoftTechnology/ADS-FDA-Pool3/Design/UsabilityTestPlan.md

 Task Description: Use dsoft-ads-staging.azurewebsites.net web site to locate all peanut butter products recalls in the state of Colorado.
 You must complete this task in 5 minutes.

 Objectives:
-*	User finds Recall Locations report in one click.
+*	User finds Geographical report in one click.
 * Users uses the state and keyword filters to retrieve specific data.
 *	User understands the meaning of the data being represented on the graph.